kali-linex/linex/Documentation/RCU/whatisRCU.rst

 spatial changes via stores to and loads from the RCU-protected pointer in question.

-There are at least three flavors of RCU usage in the Linux kernel.
+There are at least three flavors of RCU usage in the Linex kernel.
 The diagram above shows the most common one.
 On the updater side, the rcu_assign_pointer(), synchronize_rcu() and call_rcu() primitives used are the same for all three flavors.
 However for protection (on the reader side), the primitives used vary